About arc42

 Figure 2.
 History consultation

-1. User provides registration details through the Web Frontend.
+1. The User provides registration credentials (username, e-mail, password) via the Web Frontend.

 6.3.
 Computer Strategy Execution

-This scenario references the high-level requirement: The game against the computer must implement more than one strategy.
-It describes how the system suggests of executes a move for the computer.
+This scenario references the high-level requirement: The game against the computer must implement more than one strategy, and the user shall be able to select which strategy to use.
+It describes how the game service and gamey cooperate to produce the bot’s response move.

 6.3.1.
 Quality Context